 Born in Rome, she studied piano and chamber music at the Conservatorio Santa Cecilia, followed by a master’s degree at Basel Music Academy.
 She was a student of pianist Lazar Berman until his death in 2005.
 In 2006 she moved to Berlin to study orchestral conducting at the Hanns Eisler Hochschule, where she received a prize for conducting contemporary music, and subsequently attended masterclasses with Gianluigi Gelmetti at the Accademia Chigiana in Siena.
 In 2017 she was a semi-finalist at the Georg Solti Conducting Competition in Frankfurt.

-As an assistant conductor she has worked at the Staatsoper Berlin, Bavarian State Opera, Deutsche Oper Berlin and Salzburg Festival.
+As an assistant conductor and prompter she has worked at the Staatsoper Berlin, Bavarian State Opera, Deutsche Oper Berlin and Salzburg Festival.
 As a pianist, she has accompanied Júlia Várady, Dietrich Fischer-Dieskau, Cecilia Bartoli and Silvana Bazzoni Bartoli.
 She recorded the documentary Le passage du Flambeau with Júlia Várady, directed by Bruno Monsaingeon.